 Women tend to experience menstrual complications in the days leading to their period and during the period itself.
 Problems stemming from their periods range from bloating, general pain and cramps.
 These discomforts lead to reduced sleep in women.
 More to these challenges, their body temperatures rise during ovulation.

 A high body temperature denies you heavy sleep as it fits best in cool temperatures.
 When feeling hotter than usual, have a hot bath before bedtime.
 This helps your body adjust to its core temperatures.
 When your body temperature rises because of ovulation, it creates a hot temperature that disrupts your fixed body temperature.
-A hot bath and a sleep environment that is cool save you the trouble.
+A hot bath and a cool sleeping environment save you the trouble.
 You might even want to read up on articles that might assist you in finding alternative solutions to help with period pain.

 Four Hormones are involved in your menstrual cycle.
 Their imbalances could rid of you of sleep as well.
 Just before your periods begin these hormones fall but begin to rise at different phases of your menstrual cycle.
 The Progesterone hormone rises after ovulation.
 In some women, this causes sleepiness.